MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 ```
 ---

-### Download child job's output
+### Download child job outputs

-When you need to download the output of a child job (a component output that not promotes to pipeline level), you should first list all child job entity of a pipeline job and then use similar code to download the output.
+To download the output of a child component that isn't promoted to pipeline level, first list all child job entities of a pipeline job and then use similar code to download the output.

 # [Azure CLI](#tab/cli)